billbreit/BitWiseApps/readme.txt

   JSON save/load mechanism.

 * vdict.py - VolatileDict Class, for tracking rapidly-changing values in a dictionary structure.
 Keys are more or less static and can be locked as read-only.
-This class is a plug-in replacement for OrderedDict in MicroPython ( default dict is unordered keys ).
+Default dict has ordered keys since Python 3.6, but MicroPython is based on Python 3.4.
+The vdict class is a plug-in replacement for OrderedDict in MicroPython ( except for popitem, which defies any use-case I can imagine ) and with slightly better performance in older versions of mpy.

-The overall development phase is maybe mid beta, excluding an envisioned asynchronous framework/mechanism based on asyncio, which may be at the slightly post pre-alpha stage.
+The overall development phase is maybe mid beta, excluding an envisioned asynchronous framework/mechanism based on asyncio, which may be in the post pre-alpha stage.

 Known compatibility is Python v3.9+ and micropython v1.20-22.0, running on the Raspberry Pi Pico and the Arduino Nano ESP 32.